 Since 1995, Beavercreek Community Theatre’s goal of appealing to a broad audience has been fulfilled through its selections of multigenerational dramas and musicals.
 A permanent theatre home has allowed BCT to offer full seasons of theatrical productions, to encourage community involvement in the arts, and to develop a Children’s Theatre program.facebook_account

 Dayton • 937-716-8702

 Bespoke is a company focused on producing classical theatre.
-By merging movement, music, dance, masks and visual art, they create productions that are visually stimulating and highly entertaining for a contemporary audience.
-Borrowing inspiration from Medieval Pageant Wagons, Commedia dell’arte, the American Carnival and Vaudeville, Bespoke presents lively and energetic performances that invite audiences to be actively engaged in the stories that they tell.facebook_account
+By merging movement, music, dance, masks, and visual art, it creates productions that are visually stimulating and highly entertaining for a contemporary audience.
+Borrowing inspiration from Medieval Pageant Wagons, Commedia dell’arte, the American carnival and vaudeville, Bespoke presents lively and energetic performances that invite audiences to be actively engaged in the stories that they tell.facebook_account

 Brookville Community Theatre

 Brookville • 937-833-6790